 The first Temple period ended around 586 BCE, as the Babylonians conquered Judah and Jerusalem, and laid waste to Solomon's Temple.

 In 538 BCE, after 50 years of Babylonian captivity, Persian King Cyrus the Great invited the Jews to return to Judah to rebuild the Temple.
 Construction of the Second Temple was completed in 516 BCE, during the reign of Darius the Great, 70 years after the destruction of the First Temple.
 In about 445 BCE, king Artaxerxes | of Persia issued a decree allowing the city and the walls to be rebuilt.

 Jerusalem resumed its role as capital of Judah and center of Jewish worship.
-From Second Temple period many ancient Jewish tombs have been discovered in Jerusalem.
+From the Second Temple period, many ancient Jewish tombs have been discovered in Jerusalem.

 Among them, The Tomb of Simon the Temple Builder, discovered north of Old City contains human remains in ossurt decorated by Aramaic inscription which reads "Simon the Temple Builder."